OlaviAikas/wizard-wars/README.md

 Please also read this AND always implement all drawing stuff with the streched buffer method: https://wiki.allegro.cc/index.php?title=Achieving_Resolution_Independence

+Notice that the files `main` and `game` are in .gitignore, remove if required.

 ## Project Members (Name, github username, [role])
 - Olavi Äikäs, OlaviAikas (or Oulawi sometimes), [Project leader]
 - Mihails Valtusovs, valtusovs, [Git master]